The Ultimate Fighter: American Top Team vs. Blackzilians Finale: Predictions & Analysis

 A few statistical edges stand out.
 Masvidal throws significantly more leather — a 2.6 sig. strike per minute gap.
 Ferreira is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Masvidal has tighter striking defense, making opponents miss more often.

 The Pick: Jorge Masvidal over Cezar Ferreira.
-We're leaning Masvidal here at 72%, a solid but not overwhelming edge.
-Notably, the betting market has Masvidal at 68% implied while our model sees 72% — a 4-point disagreement that could signal value.
+We're leaning Masvidal here at 70%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Michelle Waterson-Gomez vs Angela Magana